The Garden Grazer

 This bold & zesty Italian salad dressing is quick and simple!

-It's oil-free, vegan, gluten-free, and also naturally sweetened.
 It's full of bright, tangy flavor and fresh herbs.
+Plus it's refined oil-free, vegan, gluten-free, and also naturally sweetened.

-Plus you can choose to make it either thin or creamy!
-(I like the creamy hummus version best.)
+Best of all, you can choose to make it either thin or creamy!
+(I like the creamy version better, but do whatever suits you.)

 Homemade salad dressings are great because you can customize them exactly how you want.
-They're so much more fresh than store-bought alternatives.
-I hope you enjoy this recipe as much as I do!
+They're so much fresher than store-bought alternatives.
+I hope you enjoy this bold and flavorful recipe as much as I do!

 Vinegar, mustard, herbs, hummus, garlic, and nutritional yeast ingredients laid out on a tray